ltskinner/software-engineering/design_patterns/structural/facade/README.md

 These are pretty general too

+Can think of these as an adapter to multiple objects

 ### Intent

 Provide a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystems easier to use